How to warm up your voice in the morning? ( Fast & Easy )

 This is why my personal recommendation is to focus on how you resonate after you have warmed up your voice, simply sing a couple of songs.
 If you want to know more about how to resonate correctly then read my recent article Singing into the mask ( Fast & Easy ).

-I often recommend singers to meditate, especially if they have a live performance or an audition.
+I often recommend singers meditate, especially if they have a live performance or an audition.
 The problem is that no matter how well you are warmed up you will be nervous at an audition.
 With meditation, you can calm yourself down, although it is not enough to try and meditate once before the audition or live performance.
 You will have to incorporate meditating into your lifestyle, a couple of minutes of meditating will make you less stressed about how you sound.

 Set aside a couple of minutes per day to meditate before you actually start singing, no matter if you are singing at home alone or if you are going to sing in front of others.
 This way you will teach your body to relax every time you sing.
 Now you might think that this isn’t as important but if you have ever been to an audition you probably have seen people with great voices fail miserably at an audition due to nervousness.